Home » Italian » Baked Parmesan Crusted Pork Chops

 Baked Parmesan Crusted Pork Chops

 These crispy golden Baked Parmesan Crusted Pork Chops are made using one of my favorite faux frying hacks.
-They’re coated in a Parmesan cheese and Panko breadcrumb breading, then drizzled with melted butter and baked until tender and juicy.
-The simple preparation and seasoned coating gives them all of the flavor and texture without the mess of conventional frying.
-It’s a winning combination.
+They’re coated in a Parmesan cheese and Panko breadcrumb breading, then drizzled with melted butter and baked until golden brown, tender and juicy.
+The simple preparation and seasoned breadcrumb coating gives them all of the flavor and texture without the mess of conventional frying.
+It’s a winning combination perfect for weeknight dinners.

 Easy Baked Parmesan Crusted Pork Chops Recipe

-• Seasonings – Garlic salt, black pepper, lemon pepper, onion powder and dried Italian seasoning.
+• Breading – Panko breadcrumbs, lemon pepper, onion powder, dry Italian seasoning.

 How to Make the Best Parmesan Crusted Pork Chops Recipe